-What does Pencil Rain mean?
+What do you think Pencil Rain means?

 They Might Be Giants: Pencil Rain Meaning